signalogic/SigSRF_SDK/mediaTest_readme.md

     See [Analyzing Packet Media in Wireshark](#user-content-analyzingpacketmediawireshark) below for step-by-step instructions to show and analyze Max Delta and other packet stats in Wireshark.

 <sup>[1]</sup> Optimizing Linux apps for increased real-time performance is a gray area, pulled in different directions by large company politics and proprietary interests.
 At some point Linux developers will need to provide a "decentralized OS" architecture, supporting core subclasses with their own dedicated, minimal OS copy, able to run mostly normal code and handle buffered I/O, but with extremely limited central OS interaction.
 Such an architecture will be similar in a way to DPDK, but far more advanced, easier to use, and considered mainstream and future-proof.
 This will be essential to support computation intensive cores currently under development for HPC, AI and machine learning applications.

-#### Remote Console

-When using mediaMin remotely, for example with Putty or other remote terminal utility, keep these guidelines in mind:

-> 1. Application output to remote terminals, if slow or intermittent due to unreliable network and/or Internet connections, can partially or fully block the application.
-Thus it's advisable to limit screen output. mediaMin has several ways to help with this, including (i) an interactive keyboard 'o' entry which turns off most packet/media thread screen output, and (ii) source code options in LoggingSetup() (look for LOG_SCREEN_FILE, LOG_FILE_ONLY, and LOG_SCREEN_ONLY)
->
-> 2. WinSCP file manipulation should be limited during mediaMin operation.
-Any additional HDD or SSD activity during real-time mediaMin operation may impact packet/media thread read and write seek times

-#### Other Applications and Linux Housekeeping

-To achieve consistent real-time performance and highest audio quality, other applications and periodic Linux logging and other housekeeping operations should be limited to a bare minimum or even disabled during sensitive real-time operations.
-If you see mediaMin onscreen or event log warning messages indicating packet/media thread pre-emption (as shown above), and the section of non-zero thread operation shown in the message seems to move around (i.e. not consistently the same section), then other applications or Linux housekeeping may be pre-empting packet/media threads and negatively impacting real-time performance.

-It's important to note that mediaMin, [pktlib](#user-content-pktlib), and [streamlib](#user-content-streamlib) all have automatic packet and audio repair facilities that activate when latencies, packet loss, rate mismatches, or other stream impairments are encountered.
-Auto-repairs will "see" packet/media thread pre-emption as either delayed packets or lost audio frames, and will attempt to compensate.
-For example, streamlib will repair up to 250 msec of missing audio in a stream (known as "frame loss compensation", or FLC).
-Repairs notwithstanding, frequent and sustained thread pre-emption will at some point have noticeable impacts on audio quality.

 <a name="AudioQuality"><a/>
 ### Audio Quality